|

 1. Intel XMP RAM can be used on an AMD board but it may not be fully optimized.
 It may revert to a slower JEDEC speed.

-2. Some memory will support both XMP and DOCP.
+2. Some memory modules will support both XMP and DOCP.

 3. DOCP – AMD’s Memory Overclocking Profile